Updated on March 2, 2014

 Carnival Sunday in Rio de Janeiro is packed with free street parades, many of them in the most touristic areas.
-The top picks for Feb.10, 2013 include an opening and a closing in style with Banga and Cacique de Ramos respectively.
+The afternoon and evening come with super attractions Simpatia and Cacique de Ramos, respectively

 Where: Praça XV